mirkoperillo/resting/README.md

 Resting takes inspiration from Postman with the goal to be light and focused on the management of saved requests.

+## Privacy
+Data is yours.
+Resting doesn't save in any servers data about the APIs you invoke or any other data about the usage of Resting.
+Everything is store offline on your device, all the data is saved locally in the Indexed DB of your browser

 ## Roadmap

 Resting v1.0.0 is out, main features of major release: